Surface Science Group

 - Recent publications

-Stainless steel (SS) is inherently excellent material choice for applications where the material surface is in contact with biological substances due to the properties of the few nanometre thick passive oxide surface layer.
-Thus, some SS grades have been successfully used in applications where corrosion resistance and biocompatibility is required.
-What SS surfaces lack, though, is biofunctionality.
+Stainless steel is inherently excellent material choice for applications where the material is in contact with biological substances due to the properties of the few nanometre thick passive oxide surface layer.
+As a result, specific steel grades have been successfully used in applications where corrosion resistance and biocompatibility is required.
+What steel surfaces lack, though, is biofunctionality.
 Therefore, creation of stable organic-inorganic interfaces is paramount to functionalizing the steel surfaces and simultaneously taking advantage of the aforementioned properties of the steel itself.

 - Spectromicroscopy: Photoemission electron microscopy (PEEM), Small spot spectroscopy XPS/UPS, Energy-filtered imaging XPS/UPS, Chemical mapping, Momentum microscopy in k-space